 - 1. Task Team Leader (TTL) and Evaluation Specialist to be contracted by IFAD - 2.
-Agriculture and livestock production expert-To be contracted by Government

-- 3. Targeting, Gender and Youth expert-To be contracted by Government - 4.
+Agriculture and livestock production expert-To be contracted by Government - 3.
+Targeting, Gender and Youth expert-To be contracted by Government - 4.
 Natural Resources Management/Environment expert-To be contracted by Government - 5.
 Water expert/Engineer-To be contracted by Government - 6.
 Fiduciary Expert-To be contracted by Government - 7.
 Economic and Financial Analysis (EFA) Expert-To be contracted by Government

-7.0 SPECIFIC TASKS AND QUALIFICATIONS FOR THE TARGETING, GENDER AND YOUTH EXPERT
+7.0 SPECIFIC TASKS AND QUALIFICATIONS FOR THE AGRICULTURE AND LIVESTOCK PRODUCTION EXPERT

-These TORs should be read alongside with the PCR general TORs in section 3.0, which are an integral part of the tasks by individual specialists.
+These TORs should be read alongside with the PCR General TORs in section 3.0, which are an integral part of the tasks by individual experts.